 How do faculty, staff, and administrators participate in college-wide programs, shared governance bodies, and leadership activities?
-In what ways do faculty, staff, and administrators serve
+In what ways do faculty, staff, and administrators serve as resources for the community?

-Counseling faculty are actively involved in leadership activities for statewide inititaitves with AB 705, Guided Pathways development groups, and Guided Pathways leadership team.

-Resources for the community are provided through activites such as Early Welcome, Family Night, and Senior Day.
+Counseling faculty are actively involved in leadership activities for statewide inititatives with AB 705, Guided Pathways development groups, and Guided Pathways leadership team.
+Resources for the community are provided through activities such as Early Welcome, Family Night, and Senior Day.